istadem2077/simg2new-dat-br/README.md

 # simg2new-dat-br
-This is a script for automation of creation system.new.dat.br and other files.
+This is a script for automatic installable zip building.(this variant is for dipper, but you can modify for your own device/purpose)

 ## Prerequisites:
     patch